ZhaolunYin/guess/README.md

 [![Badge Issues]][Issues]
 ![Badge Hi Mom]

-> *A program that creates a guessing game based on any csv file.*
+> *A C program that creates a guessing game based on any csv file.*

 # Features

 - Portable guessing game capable of using any text-based dataset.
 - Many flags for complete control of randomness and function.
 - Can show all fields to aid as a study tool.
+- Written in C for maximum speed for large datasets.

 # Install